nick-otter/nick-otter.github.io/_posts/2022-10-02-DiRT, DORA, Thin and Fat platform - Minimal takeaways from DevOps Days London 2022.md

 * Keep deployment configuration in Dev codebase as much as possible
 * 'Open source license auditor, audits most dependended upon open source projects'

+---

+Thanks.
+This was written by Nick Otter.